-The plan today was to explore the west end of the island so we drove directly to the town and region of Sete Cidades, which means “Seven Cities”, and features what is surely the most photographed sight on the island - two volcano crater lakes, one blue and one green, separated by a thin bridge, enclosed completely by mountains.
-Our first stop en route was at an abandoned hotel overlooking the lakes.
-This hotel was build in the 80’s and remained open for just two years and was then closed, abandoned, and completely ransacked of all piping, wiring and fixtures, leaving only a horror movie worthy shell that is explored by thousands of people every year.
+The plan today was to explore the west end of the island.
+We drove directly to the town and region of Sete Cidades, which means “Seven Cities”, and features what is surely the most photographed sight on the island - two volcano crater lakes, one blue and one green, separated by a thin bridge, enclosed completely by mountains.
+Our first stop along the way was at an abandoned hotel called Hotel Monte Palace, located on a cliff overlooking the lakes.
+This hotel was built in the 80’s and remained open for just over a year and was then closed, abandoned, and completely ransacked of all piping, wiring and fixtures, leaving only a horror movie worthy shell that is explored by thousands of people every year.

-We went for a long hike on the well maintained trail through the forest, hoping it would circle around the lakes, but instead it led up the mountain to one of the lookout points, so we turned around halfway and walked back and then drove into the village.
+We went for a long hike on the well-maintained trail through the forest, hoping it would circle around the lakes, but instead it led up the mountain to one of the lookout points, so we turned around halfway and walked back and then drove into the village.
 Considering this is one of the most touristed parts of the island, one would think there would be souvenir shops and restaurants there to relive people of their money.
 But no. All we could find was a single cafe and a tiny general store beside it that had a couple of shelves of scattered souvenirs.
-We found a similar situation in Furnas - an amazing tourist attraction, but very little commercial exploitation of it.
-Now I’m not complaining as it’s a very nice change from practically every other tourist place we have ever visited, but it is definitely strange, and it makes one think the Azoreans are not fully capitalizing on the opportunities opened up by tourism.
+We found a comparable situation in Furnas - an amazing tourist attraction, but very little commercial exploitation of it.
+Now I’m not complaining as it’s a very nice change from practically every other tourist place we have ever visited, but it is odd, and it makes one think the Azoreans are not fully capitalizing on the opportunities presented by tourism.

 We started making our way to the nearby town of Mosteiros, along the way stopping for a hike up to a popular viewpoint called Vista de Rey, but the top was completely fogged over so we couldn’t see anything.
 Mosteiros is a cute town on the sea and has a fantastic shoreline of natural ocean pools you can explore and swim in.
 We goofed around on the rocks for a while and then went to a local restaurant for a mediocre (at best) lunch, which was too bad as we’ve enjoyed some great meals there in the past.